Hot stick: History

 In 1916 in Atlanta, Georgia, a tool that was known as an "electrical hook" was introduced.
 "This was essentially a spring-type clamp for tapping energized circuits.
-The electrical hook necessitated a hot stick for installation purposes, and its use suggested additional tools which were soon developed for grounding and jumper service, applying parallel groove clamps, handling conductors, pulling cotter pins, and manipulating tie wires.
-There soon followed a hack saw, a hotline come-along, and saddles which could be attached to poles for supporting certain tools".
-The first accepted hot line tools were rated for 34 kV but many linemen were hesitant to use the hot stick in such operations with this high voltage.
+The electrical hook necessitated a hot stick for installation purposed, and its use suggested additional tools which were soon developed for grounding and jumper service, applying parallel groove clamps, handling conductors, pulling cotter pins and manipulating tie wires.
+There soon followed a hack saw, a hot line come-along, and saddles which could be attached to poles for supporting certain tools".
+The first accepted hot line tools were rated for 34 kV but many linemen were hesitant to use the hot stick in such operations with this high of voltage.
 With fear from workers hot line maintenance was restricted to 22 kV, and less.
-Linemen later began to realize that using hotline tools kept them at a safe distance from lines that were energized and slowly began to lose their fear of hotline work.
-Years later "restrictions were gradually relaxed until 1930 when several companies began permitting hotline operations to be performed on 66 kV lines.
-This soon rose to 110 kV until in the late Thirties the astonishing news was circulated that a West Coastline of 220 kV had been successfully worked "hot".
+Linemen later began to realize that using hot line tools kept them at a safe distance from lines that were energized and slowly began to lose their fear of hot line work.
+Years later "restrictions were gradually relaxed until 1930 when several companies began permitting hot line operations to be performed on 66 kV lines.
+This soon rose to 110 kV until in the late Thirties the astonishing news was circulated that a West Coast line of 220 kV had been successfully worked "hot".

 In March 1948 a milestone was passed "when O.G.
 Anderson and M.R.
 Parkin, Hot Line Tool Specialists of the A.B.
 Chance Company, changed suspension insulators on the 287 kV Hoover Dam, Los Angeles Line, using tools specially designed for the job.
 The A.B.
 Chance Company is now (1954) building tools that will successfully handle the 345 kv lines, presently under construction.
-At the present time, there are few jobs that cannot be performed hot, and about the only limitation to this type of work results from the type of construction employed."
+At the present time there are few jobs that cannot be performed hot, and about the only limitation to this type of work results from the type of construction employed."

-Early hot sticks were made from wood and needed to be lightweight to prevent fatigue on linemen.
+Early hot sticks were made from wood and need to be lightweight to prevent fatigue on linemen.
 Sitka spruce is the most popular wood used in the construction of hot sticks due to its light weight, strength, and excellent electrical properties.
-Picea sitchensis is the scientific name for the tree that the Sitka spruce came from.
-Mostly in Northwestern North America this type of wood was used for hot sticks due to is outstanding stiffness to weight ratio.
-Hot sticks are now generally made from high-strength plastics with an aluminum alloy head.
+Hot sticks are now generally made from high strength plastics with an aluminum alloy head.
 This makes for an even lighter hot stick.
 "Insulation characteristics and strength of the tools are of major importance, as the linemen's safety depends upon these things.
 The ease with which the tool handles, the relief from fatigue, the manner in which it operates when engaging a tie wire, strain clamp insulator, or conductor are also important considerations."